 Life insurance is something you don’t buy for yourself — you buy it for the benefit of others.
 When should you think about buying it?
 Certainly, when you get married, have children or have someone who is dependent on your income.
-Then the question is: How much do you need?
+Then the question is: How much life insurance do you need?

 Many people believe the coverage provided by their employer is sufficient.
 But let’s do the math.
-Your employer’s group insurer would likely pay your beneficiary 3 times your annual salary, at most.
+Your employer’s group insurer would likely pay your beneficiary three times your annual salary, at most.
 If you earn $70,000 a year, that’s $210,000.
-Let’s say you have a husband and 2 young children counting on that income for mortgage payments, daycare costs, education savings and day-to-day living expenses.
+Let’s say you have a husband and two young children counting on that income for mortgage payments, daycare costs, education savings and day-to-day living expenses.
 It won’t take long for that lump sum to disappear.

 So how much do you need?
 An insurance advisor will help you to fill out a needs analysis questionnaire to determine the appropriate amount, taking into consideration your annual income, net worth, debts and existing life insurance.

 - Need help?
 Find an advisor near you.